 Inflation Rate in Georgia averaged 7.35 percent from 1996 until 2022, reaching an all time high of 59.31 percent in April of 1996 and a record low of -3.30 percent in May of 2012.
 This page provides the latest reported value for - Georgia Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Georgia Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on December of 2022.

-Inflation Rate in Georgia is expected to be 5.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Georgia to stand at 3.50 in 12 months time.
-In the long-term, the Georgia Inflation Rate is projected to trend around 2.90 percent in 2020, according to our econometric models.
+Inflation Rate in Georgia is expected to be 10.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Georgia Inflation Rate is projected to trend around 6.00 percent in 2023 and 4.50 percent in 2024, according to our econometric models.